Stat Trek

 If you need to calculate the standard error (SE) of the slope by hand, use the following formula:

-- Find the critical value.
-When calculating the margin of error for a regression slope, use a t-score for the critical value, with degrees of freedom (DF) equal to n - 2.
-We explained how to find the critical t-score value in the lesson on margin of error.
+3. Find the critical value.
+When calculating the margin of error for a regression slope, use a t-score for the critical value, with degrees of freedom (df) equal to n - 2.
+Here's how to find the critical value t-score:

-Find the margin of error.
-You can compute the margin of error,
+4. Find the margin of error.
+To compute the margin of error, use the following equation:

-Margin of error = Critical value * Standard error of statistic
+Margin of error = Critical value * Standard error of slope

 Confidence interval = Slope ± Margin of error